KPI-IP94-Database/TeamThreeProject/README.md

         "table": "name of referenced table",
         "pkey": "name of referenced primary key"
       },
-      "_comment": "You can use either the "primary": true or "fkey" }
+      "_comment": "You can use either the primary: true or fkey" }
   ]
 }